 Central and digital storage for all job applications means no information is lost.
 An email address can be monitored by the software to automatically store and index all applications that are received.

-A notification can be sent to HR and line mangers about a new application, and only those with access will be able to view the information.
+A notification can be sent to HR and line mangers about a new application and only those with access will be able to view the information.

 Digital forms can also be utilised to collect all new hire information in one form.
-The information in that form can then go on to populate others.
+The information in that form will then go on to populate others.
 This saves repetitive, manual and boring work for the employee and streamlines HR processes.

 3. Automate the Handling of Routine Tasks

-Those daily, routine tasks that are vital but yet time consuming mean they don’t get done as well as they should be or as often as they need to be.
+Those daily, routine tasks that are vital but yet time consuming mean they don’t get done as well as they should or as often as they need to be.
 Other work may suffer and because of the time they’re taking, your availability to employees could be less.

-Company policies as well as the employee handbook need regular updates, and the most up to date information needs to be readily available to staff.
+Company policies as well as the employee handbook need regular updates and the most up to date information needs to be readily available to staff.

 When manging absence requests, web forms can be used to route all requests to a line manager and / or HR.
 There’s no need for names or departments to be added as this is already know by the system.